veeto

 • Transfers oversight of California's health data exchange system to a new department by January 2026.

-• Establishes a new 14-member board to govern health information sharing policies and requirements.
+• Establishes a 16-member board to govern health information sharing policies and procedures.

 • Requires healthcare organizations to share patient data through approved intermediaries by July 2026.